On the Hirzebruch-Kobayashi-Ono proportionality principle and the non-existence of compact solvable Clifford-Klein forms

-The main result of this article deals with {\it symmetric spaces}.
-The latter are homogeneous spaces $G/H$, where $G$ is a Lie group, and $H$ is a closed subgroup in $G$ such that
+The main result of this article deals with {\it semisimple symmetric spaces}.
+They are homogeneous spaces $G/H$, where $G$ is a semisimple linear Lie group, and $H$ is a closed subgroup in $G$ such that

-Here $G^{\sigma}=\{g\in G\,|\,\sigma(g)=g\}$ is a subgroup of fixed points of an involutive automorphism of $G$, and $G^{\sigma}_0$ denotes the identity connected component of $G$.
-Note that we don't assume that $G/H$ is Riemannian (the latter case is well known: Riemannian symmetric spaces always have Clifford-Klein forms by a classical result of Borel).
+Here $G^{\sigma}=\{g\in G\,|\,\sigma(g)=g\}$ is the subgroup of fixed points of an involutive automorphism $\sigma$ of $G$, and $G^{\sigma}_0$ denotes the identity connected component of $G^{\sigma}$.
+Note that we don't assume that $G/H$ is Riemannian (this case is well known: Riemannian symmetric spaces always have compact Clifford-Klein forms by a classical result of Borel \cite{Bor63}).
 Any symmetric space $G/H$ determines a {\it symmetric pair} $(\mathfrak{g},\mathfrak{h})$.
-The subalgebra $\mathfrak{h}$ is the subalgebra of the fixed points of the differential of $\sigma$.
-Note that throughout the paper we denote it by the same letter:
+Here, $\mathfrak{h}$ is the subalgebra of the fixed points of the differential of $\sigma$:

-In the same way, we consider pseudo-Riemannian {\it 3-symmetric spaces}, which are defined by the similar condition \ref{equo3}, but with the requirement that $\sigma$ is an automorphism of $G$ of order 3.
+Note that throughout the paper we denote the differential of $\sigma$ by the same letter.
+In the same way, we consider semisimple {\it 3-symmetric spaces}, which are defined by a similar condition (\ref{equo3}), but with the requirement that $\sigma$ is an automorphism of $G$ of order 3.
 These spaces were classified by Wolf and Gray \cite{wg1},\cite{wg2}.
 Various interpretations of this class as well as its role in geometry are described in \cite{kow}.